Help send UBC AeroDesign to the 2022 SAE Aero Design competition in Fort Worth, Texas!

-UBC AeroDesign is an engineering design team that designs and builds payload-lifting, radio-controlled fixed-wing airplanes.
+UBC AeroDesign is an engineering design team that designs and builds electric, radio-controlled airplanes.
 Our team strives to set students up to be assets in the professional engineering workforce, while uniting as a team to complete a common goal.
-This year our diverse team of 63 members hopes to achieve 3 overarching missions:
+This year, our diverse team of 55 members hopes to achieve 3 overarching missions:

 - To provide a second classroom for students to learn how to work on a world-class engineering challenge,